Skip to content

 Is an affiliate network or in-house program cheaper?

-In-house is usually cheaper over the long run because you pay a software fee rather than an override on every single sale that a network charges.
+In-house is usually cheaper over the long run, because you pay a software fee instead of the per-sale override a network charges.
 Networks can be worth the premium early on if you need instant reach to existing affiliates and have no audience to recruit from yet.

 Who owns the partner relationship in a network?

-The network largely mediates and owns the relationship and the data, which is a key trade-off.
-Running in-house keeps the direct relationship and all the data with you, giving you more control over communication, terms, and fraud enforcement.
+The network largely mediates and owns the relationship and the data — a key trade-off.
+Run in-house and the direct relationship and all the data stay with you, which means more control over communication, terms, and fraud enforcement.

 Can I run an in-house program without building software?

 Yes.
-Dedicated affiliate platforms give you in-house ownership — your terms, partners, data, fraud rules, and payouts — without writing tracking and payout systems yourself, and without the per-sale override fees of a traditional network.
+Dedicated affiliate platforms give you in-house ownership — your terms, partners, data, fraud rules, and payouts — without writing tracking and payout systems yourself, and without a traditional network's per-sale override fees.